hedgedoc/container/README.md

 ```

+### Configuration

+You can configure your container with a config file or with env vars.
+Check out https://docs.hedgedoc.org/configuration/ for more details.

 ### Migrate from 1.6

 Together with the update to HedgeDoc 1.7, the database user name, password and database name have been changed in `docker-compose.yml`.